top of page

 For Generations to Come

-In the small town of Benton, New Hampshire, the Brown family built their lives around farming and landscaping values passed down through generations.
-It started with a grandfather named Arthur who was both a skilled shoe repairman ( a.k.a. cobbler), teaching an 11-year-old Clinton (Owner) the importance of craftsmanship and attention to detail.
+In the small town of Benton, New Hampshire, the Brown family has carried forward these values, building their lives around farming and landscaping principles passed down through generations.

 Mission